Automattic/wp-calypso/docs/our-approach-to-data.md

 	[DESERIALIZE]: state => fromJS( state )
 } );
 ```
-If your reducer state is already a plain object, the `SERIALIZE` and `DESERIALIZE` handlers are not needed.
+If your reducer state can be serialized by the browser without additional work (eg a plain object, string or boolean),
-However, please note that the subtree can still see errors from changing data shapes, as described below.
+the `SERIALIZE` and `DESERIALIZE` handlers are not needed.
+However, please note that the subtree can still see errors
+from changing data shapes, as described below.

 #### Problem: Data shapes change over time ( [#3101](https://github.com/Automattic/wp-calypso/pull/3101) )